- Employee Handbook

-- Members of the Board of Trustees: Members of the Board should report violations to the Chair of the Board or the Office of Legal Services.
+- Members of the Board of Trustees: Members of the Board should report violations to the Chair of the Board or the Office of General Counsel.

 - Volunteers: University volunteers should report violations or concerns to the University employee who coordinates their volunteer activity with the University.
 If it is not appropriate to report the violation to the coordinating employee for any reason, the volunteer should report the violation to the coordinating employee's supervisor, the Center for Christian Service and Leadership, or other University employee with whom the volunteer interacts in the capacity as volunteer.